Bashnett/Bashnett/README.md

 ## About Me

-- I am Penetration tester focusing mostly on Web-Application and Network system.
+- I am Penetration tester focusing mostly on Web-Application and Network systems.
 &nbsp;

-- 📫 How to reach me: anishbashnet@gmail.com
+- 📫 How to reach me: nishanbasnet3636@gmail.com
 &nbsp;
 ## Projects